robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 <p align="center"><img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004040.jpg" width="550" alt="Instruction Trace 5"></p>

 #### Step 4: The Targeting Bug & Embedded Control Lines
-A critical architectural bug exists in early pipeline maps: the `WriteReg` destination and Control signals cannot just be read from the `ID` stage and wired unconditionally to the `WB` stage.
+**Figure 4.41 (The corrected pipelined datapath)**: A critical architectural bug exists in early pipeline maps: the `WriteReg` destination and Control signals cannot just be read from the `ID` stage and wired unconditionally to the `WB` stage.
 If we do this, the WriteBack stage will apply its data to the **currently decoding** instruction's target register, corrupting the CPU!

 <p align="center"><img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004041.jpg" width="600" alt="The WriteReg Targeting Bug"></p>

-To correct this, the targeted `Write Register` address and all future **Control Lines** natively travel *inside* the pipeline boundary registers, riding along with the instruction data synchronously step-by-step.
+**Figure 4.45 (Full Datapath with Control Lines embedded)**: To correct this, the targeted `Write Register` address and all future **Control Lines** natively travel *inside* the pipeline boundary registers, riding along with the instruction data synchronously step-by-step.

 <p align="center"><img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004045.jpg" width="600" alt="Full Datapath with Control Lines embedded"></p>

 #### SystemVerilog Physics: Modeling the Pipeline Register